William Lyon Mackenzie King: Personal style and character

 King lacked a commanding presence or oratorical skills; he did not shine on the radio or in newsreels.
 There was scant charisma.
 Cold and tactless in human relations, he had allies but very few close personal friends.
 His allies were annoyed by his constant intrigues.

 Scholars attribute King's long tenure as party leader to his wide range of skills that were appropriate to Canada's needs.

 King kept a very candid diary from 1893, when he was still an undergraduate, until a few days before his death in 1950; the volumes, stacked in a row, span a length of over seven metres and comprise over 50,000 manuscript pages of typed transcribed text.
 One biographer called these diaries "the most important single political document in twentieth-century Canadian history," for they explain motivations of the Canadian war efforts and describe other events in detail.

 King's occult interests were kept secret during his years in office, and only became publicized after his death when his diaries were opened.
 Readers were amazed and for some, King was saddled with the moniker "Weird Willie."
 King communed with spirits, using seances with paid mediums.
-Thereby, he claimed to have communicated with Leonardo da Vinci, Wilfrid Laurier, his dead mother, his grandfather, and several of his dead dogs, as well as the spirit of the late President Roosevelt.
+Thereby, he claimed to have communicated with Leonardo da Vinci, Wilfrid Laurier, his dead mother, his grandfather, and several of his dead dogs, as well as the spirit of the late US president Franklin D. Roosevelt.
 Some historians argue that he sought personal reassurance from the spirit world, more than political advice.
 After his death, one of his mediums said that she had not realized that he was a politician.
 King did inquire whether his party would win the 1935 election, one of the few times politics came up during his seances.
-However Allan Levine argues that sometimes he did pay attention to the political implications of his seances: "All of his spiritualist experiences, his other superstitions and his multi-paranoid reactions imprinted on his consciousness, shaping his thoughts and feelings in a thousand different ways."
+However, Allan Levine argues that sometimes he did pay attention to the political implications of his seances: "All of his spiritualist experiences, his other superstitions and his multi-paranoid reactions imprinted on his consciousness, shaping his thoughts and feelings in a thousand different ways."